lando/lando/docs/basics/uninstalling.md

 sudo dnf remove lando
 ```

+## Further cleanup

-## Removing lingering Lando configuration
+### Removing lingering Lando configuration

 If you've uninstalled Lando but want to remove **ALL TRACES OF IT** you will also want to remove its configuration directory.

-Unless you've edited Lando's [global config](./../config/config.md) Lando will store app configuration inside your home folder.
+Unless you've edited Lando's [global config](./../config/global.md) Lando will store app configuration inside your home folder.
 You can use `lando config | grep userConfRoot` to locate the precise location on your machine.
 By default these locations will be:

 | Operating System | Default Location |
 | -- | -- |